Oliver Bierhoff

-Oliver Bierhoff (born 1 May 1968) is a German football official and former player who played as a forward.
-He has previously served as the national team director of the German Football Association.
+Oliver Bierhoff (born 1 May 1968) is a German association football official and former player who played as a striker.
+He has previously served as the technical director of the Germany national team.
 A tall, strong and prolific goalscorer, Bierhoff was mostly renowned for his excellent abilities in the air, and as a target man, being able to deliver pin-point headers towards goal.

+He spent his early career playing for Bayer Uerdingen, Hamburger SV and Borussia Mönchengladbach in the Bundesliga where he had modest success.
+After a season in the Austria Bundesliga for Austria Salzburg, he was signed by Ascoli in Serie A. Ascoli were relegated in his first season and Bierhoff played three seasons with them in the Serie B.

+Bierhoff was signed by an Udinese team led by Alberto Zaccheroni in 1995 where he had great success and earned his first call-up to the Germany national team.
 Bierhoff scored the first golden goal in the history of major international football, for Germany in the Euro 96 final, a career-defining performance that vaulted him into the international limelight.

+He finished the 1997–98 season as Serie A top scorer.
+He was subsequently signed by AC Milan in 1998, winning the Serie A title in his first season with the club, scoring 19 goals in the league and 21 in all competitions.
+He set a Serie A record for most headed goals in a single season, with 15.
+After three years at AC Milan, Bierhoff had brief stints at Monaco and Chievo before retiring from playing in 2003.